+[21] In the first step, we perform an iterative linearized least squares inversion.
 Depth-dependent shear wave speeds are parameterized in eleven constant velocity layers from the surface to a depth of 160 km with layer thickness varying from 5 km at the surface to 50 km near the bottom of the model.
-Shear wave speeds are fixed to the starting model at depths below 160 km.
-Predicted phase velocities from the Vsv profiles and their partial derivatives at individual periods with respect to perturbations in Vs at various depths are calculated using the method of Saito DISPER80 (Saito, 1988).
+Shear wave speeds are fixed to the model of Shapiro and Ritzwoller [2002] at depths below 160 km.
+Predicted phase velocities from the Vsv profiles and their partial derivatives at individual periods with respect to perturbations in Vs at various depths are calculated using the method of Saito DISPER80 [Saito, 1988].
 During the inversion, shear wave speeds are damped slightly and smoothed vertically between neighboring layers.
 The predicted phase velocities and partial derivatives are updated iteratively based on refinements in the Vs model.
-The starting model for the inversion is Vsv from the global model of Shapiro and Ritzwoller (2002).
-Due to the trade-off between Moho depth and Vs right above and below Moho, strong damping is assigned to perturbation in Moho depth.
+The starting model for the inversion is Vsv from the global model of Shapiro and Ritzwoller [2002].
+Due to the trade-off between Moho depth and Vs right above and below Moho, strong damping is assigned to perturbations in Moho depth.
 Thus, the final Moho depths depend strongly on the starting model.
-Details about the inversion are described by Yang and Forsyth (2006) and Yang et al. (2008a, b).
+Details about the inversion are described by Yang and Forsyth [2006] and Yang et al. [2008a, 2008b].